 Once the election is over, CCSN conducts follow-up and works with governments and opposition parties to promote improvements in healthcare and cancer care.

-To become a Canadian Cancer Survivor Network patient/survivor advocate and to work closely with CCSN on federal election campaigns and the next election campaign in your province or territory, contact us at firstname.lastname@example.org.
+To become a Canadian Cancer Survivor Network patient/survivor advocate and to work closely with CCSN on federal or provincial/territorial election campaigns, contact us at email@example.com.